Historic and Modern Railroads in Virginia

 Some modern railroads still follow the original routes, while other stretches of track have been abandoned.
 Right-of-way ownership reverted to the adjacent property owners, was used for a road, or in some cases was repurposed to become a hiking/biking trail.

 The technological change in the 1950's from steam engines fuel by coal to diesel locomotives led to a dramatic drop in railroad employment.
 Another shift after 2015 to Precision Scheduled Railroading led to another reduction in labor.
 Railroads operated with greater efficiency, creating trains 25% longer since 2008 to haul more cars.
 Using radio-controlled distributed power (DP) locomotives provided addition power without additional workers on the longer trains.
-Schedules were restructured to minimize the number of times trains had to stop, allowing one crew in a locomotive to go greater distances.2.
+Schedules were restructured to minimize the number of times trains had to stop, allowing one crew in a locomotive to go greater distances.6

-Today just two major (Class I) lines, CSXT and Norfolk Southern, own most of the track in Virginia today and they focus on carrying freight.
+Today just two major (Class I) lines, CSX and Norfolk Southern, own most of the track in Virginia today and they focus on carrying freight.
 Operating freight rail systems today, including Class III "short lines," are:

 Buckingham Branch Railroad

-Chesapeake and Albemarle Railroad (the original "Norfolk Southern")
+Chesapeake and Albemarle Railroad

 Commonwealth Railway